When it comes to gaming, a higher monitor refresh rate typically means a better and smoother gaming experience.

 If you are currently playing on a 60 Hz monitor and can’t really afford to fork out hundreds of dollars to upgrade, one of the options to better the performance of your display is to overclock it.

-In this guide, I will be showing you everything from how to overclock your gaming monitor to how you can check if it was successful, checking if it’s even possible and covering all the risks involved.
+In this guide, I will be showing you everything from how to overclock your monitor’s refresh rate to how you can check if it was successful, checking if it’s even possible and covering all the risks involved.

 What is Refresh Rate?